Even With A New Agreement, Brexit Is Not A Done Deal. Here's Why

 What are some details of the agreement?

-After Britain leaves the EU, Northern Ireland would still legally be inside the U.K.'s customs area, but would begin collecting duties for the EU on products arriving from Great Britain that could eventually be destined for Ireland.
+After Britain leaves the EU, Northern Ireland would still legally be inside the U.K.'s customs area, but it would begin collecting duties for the EU on products arriving from Great Britain that could eventually be destined for Ireland.
 That arrangement prevents the need for a customs border between the Irish Republic and Northern Ireland.
 But it effectively creates one in the Irish Sea, which opponents of the deal say amounts to a separation of Northern Ireland from the rest of the U.K.

 The Northern Ireland Assembly — which hasn't met in more than two years — would vote every four years on whether to continue this arrangement.

-So, is Brexit a done deal?
+So is Brexit a done deal?

 No, the deal has to be ratified by the British Parliament on Saturday.
 The opposition Labour Party, the Liberal Democrats and the Scottish National Party are expected to reject it.
 Prime Minister Boris Johnson can count on the support of his Conservative Party, but it doesn't have a majority in Parliament.
 It has relied on the 10 votes of the Democratic Unionist Party of Northern Ireland.
 That group is opposed to the new Brexit deal.
 "The proposals are not ... beneficial to the economic well-being of Northern Ireland and they undermine the integrity of the Union" of the United Kingdom of Great Britain and Northern Ireland, the DUP said in a statement.
 Johnson was "too eager by far to get a deal at any cost," Nigel Dodds, the DUP's deputy leader, told reporters.